software-mansion/protostar/website/docs/legacy/07-testing/03-fuzzing/reproducing-failures.md

 # Reproducing failures

-An important aspect of developing code with a fuzz testing suite, is how to reproduce failing test cases.
+An important aspect of developing code with a fuzz testing suite is how to reproduce failing test cases.
-As for now, Protostar provides one mean of achieving this.
+As for now, Protostar provides means of achieving this.

 ## Reproducing a test run with seed